-HOW UTAH FAMILIES REALLY FEEL ABOUT FULL-DAY KINDERGARTEN
+HOW UTAH FAMILIES REALLY FEEL ABOUT OPTIONAL FULL-DAY KINDERGARTEN

 In March 2022, the Deseret News shared the results of a statewide poll regarding Utahns' support for optional full-day kindergarten.